 I grew up with my two sisters on a little farm, down a little dirt road, called Redbud Drive.
 We are very close in age (just a year and a half apart), and grew up spending way too much time together.
 We were also homeschooled, so to say we were close is an understatement.

 That little farm, on that little dirt road, didn’t come attached to a lot of money.
 As in, we were basically broke, our whole lives.
 What we lacked in money, though, we made up for in everything else!
-Our parents did all they could to teach us the value of a hard earned dollar, the importance of honesty and follow-through, and the absolute necessity of following Jesus through every step of our lives.
+Our parents did all they could to teach us the value of a hard earned dollar, and the importance of honesty and follow-through in every step of our lives.

 We were always busy!
 Our parents taught me from a very young age how to work, and how to work hard.
 I was also taught to problem solve whatever I needed to.
 I was not taught to make something out of nothing, but rather, was taught how to make something amazing out of whatever we had on hand!
 If I didn’t know how to do something, I didn’t give up, but was taught to try until we figured it out.